Kieran McAnespie: Playing career

 McAnespie graduated from the youth ranks at St Johnstone, making his first team début against Clydebank on 4 February 1997.
 He made one further appearance that season as Saints won promotion to the Premier Division.
 He scored on both occasions.
 He went on to make 50 league appearances for the Saints, notably scoring in wins against both Celtic and Rangers in the 1998–99 season.
-In 1998, McAnespie was one of four younger players asked to accompany the Scottish national side to the 1998 FIFA World Cup to gain experience.
+In 1998, McAnespie was one of four younger players asked to accompany the Scotland national side to the 1998 FIFA World Cup to gain experience.
 He was already a member of the Scotland U21 side and Craig Brown's idea was designed to ease the transition of younger players into the full national side.
 McAnespie, however, would never gain a full international call-up.

 McAnespie joined Fulham in 2000, for a reported fee of £80,000.
 Considered an investment for the future, he managed only two League Cup appearances during his three years with the London side.
 This period was punctuated by brief loan spells with Hearts and AFC Bournemouth.
 At Bournemouth he scored once against Bristol City.
 Upon returning to Fulham, he spent the rest of the season playing in the reserve team.
 McAnespie would recall his disappointment at his loan spell at Bournemouth.
 He was released in early 2003 and turned out four times for Paul Sturrock's Plymouth Argyle at the end of the 2002–03 season before returning to Scotland with Falkirk.